LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Format chapters with “Chapter X” centered and bold, placed about one-third down the page; mark scene breaks with a simple centered symbol like ***.
+• Clearly format chapters by placing “Chapter X” centered, bolded, and a third way down the page; mark scene breaks with simple symbols (“***” or “#”).

-• Add headers with your surname + shortened title on the left and page numbers on the right.
+• Add headers using your surname and book title on the left and page numbers on the right.

 1744661142